mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 ## DHCPv6 server {#dhcpv6_server}

 The DHCPv6 server must be compliant with 4o6 according to {{RFC7341}}.
-No additional requirements on DHCPv6 server are needey by this specification.
+No additional requirements on DHCPv6 server are needed by this specification.

 ## Reachability {#network_design}

-In order to make 4o6RA behave properly, the L2 network connecting CPEs shall not allow DHCP traffic to reach any DHCP server directly.
+The L2 network connecting
+CPEs shall not allow DHCP traffic to reach any DHCP server directly.
 Furthermore, at least one 4o6RA shall be reachable in that L2 network so that the reacheability of a DHCP server is granted by means of 4o6RA.

-## L2 terminations at 4o6RA {#l2_terminations}

-The 4o6RA must be able to process all types of DHCP requests and replies.

 ## Topology  {#topology_considerations}